CareenNaitore/alx-low_level_programming/0x09-static_libraries/README.md

 # Tasks
 0. A library is not a luxury but one of the necessities of life

-libholberton.a: C Static library containing all the functions listed below:
+libmy.a: C Static library containing all the functions listed below:

 int _putchar(char c);